Hari2699/movie-finder-web-app/README.md

     git branch

-**Step 5** - Run the code either client/server and verify all the code changes are been reflected on web browser (localhost)

-    npm start

-**Step 6** - Add/Write code for the given issue/task
+**Step 5** - Add/Write the code with respect to the mentioned issue/task